Denhonator/RS3UIMod/README.md

 * 60 FPS.
 Some animations remain 30 FPS.
 Some animations are interpolated to 60 FPS, but that can optionally be disabled.
 * Options for the above settings can be accessed by pressing Home on the keyboard in-game or from the settings file in AppData\LocalLow\SquareEnix\RomancingSaGa3.
 * Speed toggle.
 Press R3 or PageDown to toggle between 1x, 2x and 3x speed.
 This option multiplies FPS.
 Field, battle and others save speed multiplier separately.
+* Miscellaneous fixes such as a few incorrect tooltips, incorrect boss animation looping and incorrect parameters in a couple cutscenes.
 * Japanese is also supported. 日本語にも対応。

 Let me know if there are bugs or timings of animation being off.